 | | |

-These fantastic Italian Canned Pickled Hot Peppers fresh from the garden last long in the pantry and are great for a summer treat in the winter.
+This easy recipe is our family’s favorite way to preserve all the peppers we get in our garden.
+If you are processing the jars of hot peppers they will last long in the pantry or any cool place.
 I know you will love them as much as we do.
 We make them semi-hot but you can adjust the spiciness by the number of hot peppers you add to the mix.

-Quick & easy to make with simple ingredients, you can or just mix and refrigerate.
-Eat pickled hot peppers in omelets or on toast for a quick breakfast or lunch.
+Quick & easy to make with simple ingredients.
+Use the water bath canning method to preserve for up to 2 years.
+Or you can just mix and refrigerate to eat right away.
+Eat pickled Italian hot peppers in omelets or on hot dogs for a spiced up breakfast or lunch.

 Find all my top 5 canning recipes here: 5 Basic Garden Canning Recipes.